 We have now worked towards Flamingo FI for 2.5 years, so we are roughly halfway there.
 It is amazing what you can achieve in a short amount of time if you are dedicated.
 We started out with no assets (except Mr. Flamingo’s retirement fund aka superannuation in Australia) and a few thousand dollars in debt.
 Today, we have a fully-funded emergency fund, a share portfolio and a deposit for our first investment property.
 Our net worth has tripled since we started getting serious about reaching financial independence.

 Our current savings rate sits at about 60-65% (including superannuation).
 We are on modest salaries compared to most of our colleagues, but it really is not about how much you make.
 It is about how much you keep and what you do with this money.
-If someone had told me in 2015 that only 3 years later I would be less than 1000 days away from reaching Flamingo FI, I would have called them crazy.
+If someone had told me in 2015 that only three years later I would be less than 1000 days away from reaching Flamingo FI, I would have called them crazy.

 We are both really happy with our current lifestyle.
 We live by the beach (on a budget!) in one of the most beautiful cities in the world.
-Both Mr. Flamingo and I are content with our jobs (especially because we know we won’t have to do them forever) and have a pretty good work-life balance.
+Both Mr. Flamingo and I are content with our jobs and have a pretty good work-life balance already.